jepemo/awesome-complexity/README.md

 [**Complex Adaptive Systems: An Introduction to Computational Models of Social Life**](https://amzn.to/2UC8dvb) by J. H. Miller & S. E. Page - Introduction to complex adaptive social systems.

 [**Complex and Adaptive Dynamical Systems: A Primer**](https://amzn.to/2CWGnm0) by Claudius Gros - Introduction to the central concepts that form our modern understanding of complex and emergent behavior.

+[**Self-organization in Biological Systems**](https://amzn.to/2SfGbbh) by S. Camazine, J-L, Deneubourg, N. R. Sneyd, G. Theraula and E. Bonabeau - This book introduces readers to the basic concepts and tools for studying self-organization and then examines numerous examples of self-organization in the natural world.

+[**Self-organized Criticality: Emergent Complex Behavior in Physical and Biological Systems**](https://amzn.to/2BgyDuY) by Henrik Jensen - Introduction to the field of self-organized criticality, and contains an overview of the main research results.

+[**The Emergence of Complexity**](https://www.uni-kassel.de/upress/online/frei/978-3-89958-069-3.volltext.frei.pdf) by Jochen Fromm - This book is about how complexity suddenly appears and emerges in complex systems.

 ## Articles and Papers